Harmony-Exoskeleton/harmony_research_interface/README.md

 ## Overview

 The `harmony_ros_interface` application runs on the Harmony robot and connects to a rosbridge server, enabling ROS2 communication over WebSocket.
 The application publishes joint states, arm sizes, and TF transforms, while providing services for state queries and control mode management.
+Additionally, it subscribes to joint command topics, allowing real-time control of torque, stiffness, and position values for each arm.

 **Architecture:**
 - **Harmony Target Machine**: Runs `harmony_ros_interface` (cross-compiled binary)